olebole/irafdoc/doc/tv.display.rst

       S -- pixel not assigned to an object during splitting
   </pre>
   <p>
-  The default of arg2 is <tt>"BDEG"</tt> which essentially returns all pixels in an object.
+  The default of arg2 is <span style="font-family: monospace;">"BDEG"</span> which essentially returns all pixels in an object.
   </p>
   <p>